 No products in the cart.

 A snow holiday is not usually the kind of holiday where you relax and choose to do nothing (excluding the nights spent by the fireplace, tucked up on the couch with a hot chocolate and a good book!).
 Skiing and snowboarding is quite a high-speed sport – a physically demanding experience – requiring strength, balance, coordination, skill, and endurance.
 Therefore, a routine of warm-up and cool-down exercises is important to aid in the recovery of these sore and fatigued muscles.
+Apart from exercising, ensure that you have gear that fits you perfectly and get custom footbeds for ski boots.
+Ski and snowboard boots that fit well with ski boot insoles will ensure that you avoid potential injury and exhaustion from poorly-fitting ski and snowboard boots.

 There are so many muscles involved in skiing and snowboarding, including quadriceps, hamstrings, glutes, abdominals, and those of the lower back and arms.
 I remember during my first week of snowboarding, I quickly realised that I had sore muscles in places I didn’t even know existed!